 Students, employees and other community members are strongly encouraged to report sexual violence that occurred on or off-campus to local law enforcement and/or state police ("outside law enforcement").
 Mercy does not require that a complainant report sexual violence to outside law enforcement; nor will Mercy do so without the complainant's agreement, except in exceptional circumstances.
-The College may report sexual violence to outside law enforcement without the complainant's consent when the College determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.
+The University may report sexual violence to outside law enforcement without the complainant's consent when the University determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.

 If a student or employee chooses to report sexual violence to outside law enforcement, Mercy will provide assistance.
-The College shall have an appropriately trained employee available at all times to provide the complainant with information regarding options to proceed, including information regarding the criminal justice process and the preservation of evidence.
+The University shall have an appropriately trained employee available at all times to provide the complainant with information regarding options to proceed, including information regarding the criminal justice process and the preservation of evidence.
 Campus Safety officers can also assist the complainant with filing a complaint both on and off-campus, and in obtaining immediate medical attention and other services.

-B. Mercy's Process When Cases are Reported to Outside Law Enforcement

-In cases where the complainant reports allegations to outside law enforcement authorities as well as to the College, the College must determine what actions to take based on its own investigation.
-The College may coordinate with outside law enforcement authorities in order to avoid interfering with their activities and, where possible, to obtain information regarding their investigation.
+B. Mercy's Process When Cases are Reported to Outside Law Enforcement with their activities and, where possible, to obtain information regarding their investigation.
 Neither a law enforcement determination whether to prosecute a respondent, nor the outcome of any criminal prosecution, is dispositive of whether the respondent has committed a violation of this Policy.